Funding for Public Elementary and Secondary Schools

 Congress provides annual appropriations and periodically provides supplemental appropriations for public elementary and secondary schools through many agencies and programs.
 Of these funds, the largest tranche of federal funding for public elementary and secondary schools is for programs authorized by the Elementary and Secondary Education Act (ESEA).
 All ESEA programs are administered by the Department of Education (ED).

-This In Focus examines revenues for public elementary and secondary education (hereinafter referred to as public education) and the share of this revenue provided by the federal government.
+This In Focus examines revenues for public elementary and secondary education (hereinafter "public education") and the share of this revenue provided by the federal government.
 It also details overall federal funding provided for ESEA programs since FY2002, following the reauthorization of the ESEA by the No Child Left Behind Act (P.L.
-107-110.)
+107-110).

 Revenues for Public Education